 Chasing the Moon, a film by Robert Stone, thoroughly reimagines the race to the moon for a new generation, upending much of the conventional mythology surrounding the effort.
 The three-part series recasts the Space Age as a fascinating stew of scientific innovation, political calculation, media spectacle, visionary impulses and personal drama.
 Utilizing a visual feast of previously overlooked and lost archival material — much of which has never before been seen by the public — the film features a diverse cast of characters who played key roles in these historic events.
 Among those included are astronauts Buzz Aldrin, Frank Borman and Bill Anders; Sergei Khrushchev, son of the former Soviet premier and a leading Soviet rocket engineer; Poppy Northcutt, a 25-year old “mathematics whiz” who gained worldwide attention as the first woman to serve in the all-male bastion of NASA’s Mission Control; and Ed Dwight, the Air Force pilot selected by the Kennedy administration to train as America’s first black astronaut.

 At this LIVE@Frost Science event on June 25, excerpts from the three-part series will be shown.
 Chasing the Moon airs on WLRN-TV on July 16, 17 and 18 at 8 p.m..

-Admission is complimentary.
-Tickets are limited to two per transaction.
+This event is now sold out.
 Program will take place inside the Frost Planetarium.